Skip to content

 To authenticate with AI-on-Demand, you need an account.
 First navigate to the web portal and click login, you can choose to use any authentication service and an account will be created automatically.

-Authentication Flow Example
+User Authentication Flow Example

 Initiate the authentication process by calling aiod.create_token.
 Specifying write_to_file=True will ensure the obtained token is stored at ~/.aiod/token.toml and can be used in subsequent Python sessions.